 13. Which of the following option is suitable when a process is executing in its critical section, then no other processes can be executing in their critical section

+A. mutual exclusion B. critical exclusion C. synchronous exclusion D. d asynchronous exclusion E. e. both a and b F. f. none of these

+Answer A

 UNIT-IV